natenka/pyneng-book-en/docs/source/book/04_data_structures/6a_dict_methods.rst

     In [30]: print(keys)
     dict_keys(['name', 'location', 'vendor'])

-Сейчас переменной keys соответствует view dict\_keys, в котором три
-ключа: name, location и vendor.

-Но, если мы добавим в словарь еще одну пару ключ-значение, объект keys тоже поменяется:
+Now the keys variable corresponds to view dict\_keys, in which three keys: name, location and vendor.

+But if we add another key-value pair to the dictionary, the keys object will also change:

 .. code:: python